celery/celery/docs/userguide/configuration.rst

 *  A function with the signature ``(name, args, kwargs, options, task=None, **kwargs)``
-*  A string which provides the path to a router function.
+*  A string providing the path to a router function.
 *  A dict containing router specification:
      Will be converted to a :class:`celery.routes.MapRoute` instance.
 * A list of ``(pattern, route)`` tuples: